 - Applications due by the 17th of each month.
 Funds will be dispersed by the 27th, if approved.

-- Financial assistance available for qualified men undergoing active treatment of prostate cancer.
+- Financial assistance available for qualified men that live in Michigan undergoing active treatment of prostate cancer.
 Does not include active surveillance.

 - Amount of assistance given on short term basis (up to 3 months) with a financial cap of $1,000 per month per patient based on acceptance into program, available program funds and need.